-These bathroom makeover ideas will bring a lot of personality into a home.
-Today, I’ve got a list of inexpensive bathroom remodel ideas you can start this week.
+These bathroom makeover ideas will bring a lot of personality into your home.
+Today, I have a list of inexpensive bathroom makeover ideas you can start this week.
 It might require a bit of remodeling to make your dream bathroom come alive, but the end result will be worth it.
-From the shower to the sink, to the decor and interior design, these bathroom makeovers on a tight budget are perfect additions improve your home!
+From the shower to the sink, to the decor and interior design, these bathroom makeovers on a tight budget make perfect additions to your dream bathroom!

 This medicine cabinet makeover makes use of a peel-and-stick-wallpaper as a background — something completely ingenious, in my opinion.
 Don’t forget to give your cabinet a wipedown first.
 You’ll want all the dirt off before placing the wallpaper on.